This guide explains how to get started with receiving data from the Facebook Social Graph.

 You will need:

-Open the Graph Explorer in a new browser window.
+Open the Graph API Explorer in a new browser window.
 This allows you to execute the examples as you read this tutorial.

 The explorer loads with a default query with the